Bulacan: History

+Spanish colonial period

-The Conquest of Bulacan traces to the first years of the Spanish in the Philippines.
-Upon the defeat of the Macabebe and Hagonoy natives led by Bambalito in the Battle of Bangkusay on June 3, 1571, that caused Martín de Goiti to move north, first to Lubao in September 1571.
+The conquest of the area comprising present-day Bulacan traces to the first years of the Spanish in the Philippines.
+Upon the defeat of the Macabebe and Hagonoy forces led by Bambalito in the Battle of Bangkusay on June 3, 1571, Martín de Goiti to proceeded north, first to Lubao in September 1571.

-Two months later, on November 14, 1571, Goiti reached Malolos and Calumpit respectively and it was reported to Adelantado Miguel Lopez de Legaspi, the first Governor-General of the Philippines.
-Adelantado established Calumpit and Malolos as an Encomienda entrusted to Sargento Juan Moron (Morones in other documents) and Don Marcos de Herrera.
+Two months later, on November 14, 1571, Goiti reached Malolos and Calumpit, respectively, and it was reported to Adelantado Miguel Lopez de Legazpi, the first Governor-General of the Philippines.
+Adelantado established Calumpit and Malolos as an encomienda entrusted to Sargento Juan Moron (Morones in other documents) and Don Marcos de Herrera.
 These two conquistadores were one of the first group of conquerors accompanied by Legaspi who have arrived in the Islands in 1565.

-On April 5, 1572, the Encomiendas of Calumpit and Malolos were unified co-administered by Moron and Herrera.
-Also on that year, Alcaldia de Calumpit was formed in which the areas of Macabebe, Candaba, Apalit in Pampanga, and the settlements of Meyto, Panducot, Meysulao, and Malolos.
-On December 28, 1575, Governor-General Francisco Sande order to include Hagonoy in Calumpit.
+On April 5, 1572, the encomiendas of Calumpit and Malolos were unified and co-administered by Moron and Herrera.
+Also in that year, Alcaldia de Calumpit was formed in which the areas of Macabebe, Candaba, Apalit in Pampanga, and the settlements of Meyto, Panducot, Meysulao, and Malolos.
+On December 28, 1575, Governor-General Francisco Sande ordered to include Hagonoy in Calumpit.

 In 1575, Bulakan was established as a visita of Tondo, and it is not part of Calumpit as the boundary between Tondo and Calumpit was marked in Mambog River and placed the statue of Our Lady of Visitacion (patroness of Calumpit) was erected.
 It was gone and recreated in 1997 upon the re-establishment of the Roman Catholic Parish of Our Lady of Presentacion in Malolos.